-Spring capsule wardrobe part 1: The basics - Define the status quo and set goals
+Spring/summer capsule wardrobe part 1: The basics - Define the status quo and set goals

 Today, I'm launching the first post of a simple series I'm putting together to guide you through the process of building and maintaining a capsule wardrobe.
 If you're eager to get this process done on your end, you can read up on it and learn it from beginning to end here and here.
 These blogs are my favourite resources for figuring out your personal style and building a capsule wardrobe.

 I'm in the capsule planning mood right now not only because it's spring, but also because I just hosted a workshop on this topic and I was thrilled by the participants' reactions and enthusiasm.
 Also, doing more with less is one of the pillars of Either/Or.